jayarar/help-center/index.md

 ## Welcome to Help Center

-You can use the [editor on GitHub](https://github.com/jayarar/help-center/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 #### 1) I have a question about the store / products / my order, who do I ask?